Gather reference info (i.e. financial aid awarded, work history, etc.)

 Lastly, the 2nd loan disbursement is sent according the SAF’s disbursement timeline.

 There is no penalty for pre-paying one’s loan at any time.

 Every Student Borrower and Guarantor receives a loan repayment plan with their promissory note.
 In addition, prior to graduation SAF follows up with expected Graduates.
 At that time, validate the Student Borrower’s graduation date and resend their loan repayment schedule and payment information.

 All loan payments are due by the 1st of each month.

-Student Borrower’s have three options for loan payment method:
+Student Borrower’s have four options for loan payment method:

-- Pay via Invoice Online Payment link – Each Student Borrower is set-up in SAF’s invoice system.
-This system sends on the 15th of each month an online invoice via email to each Borrower in repayment.
-The online invoice states their monthly payment due and provides a link to SAF’s payment portal where the Student Borrower may make her monthly payment due via ACH or Credit Card.
-(SAF discourages Credit Card payments due to possible interest incurred on these funds by the Borrower.
-In addition, fees are incurred that lower the amount of funds that go back into available funds to loan to future women seeking assistance.)
+- Pay via Invoice Online Payment link: SAF's email invoice system will be switching to a new invoice system in the Summer of 2020.
+Stay Tuned.
+Student Borrowers currently set-up in SAF’s invoice system receive an email invoice on the 15th of each month.
+The online invoice states their monthly payment due date and provides a link to SAF’s payment portal where the Student Borrower may make their monthly payment via ACH or Credit Card.

 1266 West Paces Ferry Rd. #577